Meeting and surpassing all audience expectations every day.

 Unveiled it yesterday.

-And there are no brakes, there's no steering wheel, there's no there's no accelerator, there's a start button and a map and a GPS, and you tell it where you're going, and you sit back and you search Google while the Google driverless car takes you where you're going.
+There's a start button and a map and a GPS and you tell it where you're going and you sit back and you search Google while the Google driverless car takes you where you're going.

 Unveiled.

-Yeah, top speech 25 miles an hour.
+Top speeds 25 miles an hour.

-And he clearly lives in a fantasy world in the tank, totally for Obama.
+And he clearly lives in a fantasy world, in the tank totally for Obama.

-Yesterday, I believe it was Carol Costello, who used to be the reporter assigned to stalk this program At CNN, and they gave her the anchorette job.
+Yesterday, I believe it was, Carol Costello, who used to be the reporter assigned to stalk this program at CNN, and they gave her the anchorette job.

 And she said that Michelle Obama signed this into law.